 All employees get paid time off for four federal public holidays and other provincial public holidays.
 These public holidays include:

 - Canada Day

 Canada Benefit Management

 Performing Canada benefit management duties from abroad can prove difficult.
 Labor, benefits, and Canada compensation laws are complex, and you may find that you have to travel to Canada frequently or hire a lawyer who understands every federal and provincial regulation.

 As a rule, you are responsible for worker’s compensation and are liable for employee health and safety if you pay your Canadian employees directly.
 You also need to source any additional health benefits, which you can only do if you have a head office in Canada or a signatory in the country.

 Benefit and Compensation Restrictions

 Canada compensation laws have restrictions on both benefits and compensation.
 Many of those restrictions pertain to a particular province and are not standard across the entire country.
-Before you establish a subsidiary, read up on each province’s requirements concerning benefits and compensation.
+Before you establish a subsidiary in Canada, read up on each province’s requirements concerning benefits and compensation.

 You can also choose to work with Globalization Partners to take some of the stress out of understanding Canada employment compliance.
 We do everything from hiring employees on your behalf to acting as the Employer of the Record to hold ourselves liable for whatever your company does.
 Contact us to learn more about our services today.